PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Architectural Overview
-This project as-is, manages and deploys a serverless application and associated core services with an included CI/CD process.
-It uses AWS Serverless Application Model(SAM) to deploy initial microservapp services  such as; API Gateway endpoint w/ Lambda Proxy Integration.
-A locally run python script "cicd-deploy-tool.py" initiates setup of the CI/CD infrastructure.
+This project delivers a comprehensive serverless microservice framework that combines AWS Lambda applications with fully automated CI/CD pipelines.
+The architecture solves the common challenge of deploying and managing multiple microservices consistently and maintains security standards and operational efficiency.
+It uses AWS Serverless Application Model(SAM) to deploy initial services such as; API Gateway endpoint w/ Lambda Proxy Integration.
+It includes a centralized locally run python script "cicd-deploy-tool.py" that deploys and manages the CI/CD infrastructure.
 The deployment process is executed and managed as a Codepipeline/ Codebuild Project running a custom Image.
-There are two CI/CD processes supported- one for Lambda as well as for a global custom Build Image.
+There are two CI/CD processes includes- one for Lambda as well as for a global custom Build Image.
 Which flow is run is dictated by parsing the GIT Commit message.

 ## Features
 - All core services for a working API endpoint and simple application